ICL

 Q: How safe is LASIK?

-A: Recent findings from several high-profile research studies of LASIK safety and performance, including the FDA-sponsored “Patient Reported Outcomes with LASIK (PROWL) study, showed impressively and consistently high marks for safety, outcomes and patient satisfaction.
+A: Recent findings from several high-profile research studies of LASIK safety and performance, including the FDA-sponsored “Patient Reported Outcomes with LASIK (PROWL) study, showed impressively and consistently high marks for safety, outcomes, and patient satisfaction.
 The risk of sight-threatening infection from contact lenses is much higher (1 in 500 versus 1 in 10,000) than in LASIK.
-And, in spite of being a popular urban myth, in the history of LASIK there has never been a case of blindness as a result of the procedure in anyone who is a healthy, good candidate.
+And, in spite of being a popular urban myth, in the history of LASIK, there has never been a case of blindness as a result of the procedure in anyone who is a healthy, good candidate.
 Finally, the U.S. Food and Drug Administration’s regulation for LASIK safety is no greater than 5 percent of patients experience a loss of 2 or more lines (on the eye chart) of best corrected vision; today’s LASIK far surpasses that standard, consistently reporting less than 1 percent of patients losing 2 or more lines of best corrected vision.

 Q: I understand LASIK is extremely safe and I can expect a good outcome, but the fact is I’m still scared.
 How do I get past my fear and move forward?

-A: During your research you will learn there is an incredible amount of science and research backing LASIK, and information is a powerful weapon against fear.
+A: During your research, you will learn that there is an incredible amount of science and research backing LASIK, and information is a powerful weapon against fear.
 But, it may also help to learn that eye doctors are at least five times as likely as the general public to choose vision correction surgery for themselves, a fact in which you can find a great deal of comfort.

 Q: What if I move or do something to mess up the surgery?